collegedjavaa/Djavaa-Whitter/README.md

-# djavaa.github.io
+# Djavaa Whitter: Renaissance
-My personal website built with the tutorial from: http://jmcglone.com/guides/github-pages/
+My about me website built with help from the tutorial at: http://jmcglone.com/guides/github-pages/